Sign Up

 7. Asked: July 14, 2025In: Vocabulary

-Whats the difference between specially and especially?
+Whats the difference between bring and take?

 Prashant